How to Make a Line Graph in Excel

 A line graph (also called a line chart ) is a graphic representation of trends in data over time.
-In simple words, a Line chart is used to show changes over time to time.
-The line graph is one of the simplest and the easiest graphs you can make in Excel.
+In other words, a Line chart is used to track changes over periods of time (over months, days, years, etc.).
+The line graph is very simple and easy to make in Excel.
+It is one of the most commonly used graphs in excel.

-Line graphs can show a single line for one data set, or multiple lines to compare two or more sets of data.
+As its name implies, the line graph uses lines to represent data in a chart, a line for each data set.
 It is a data visualization tool for marketing, finance, laboratory research, forecasting, and other areas.
-This article explains how to make a line graph in Excel for compelling presentations or reports.
+This tutorial explains how to make a line graph in Excel with examples.

 How to Make and Format a Line Graph in Excel

-A line chart is a graph that displays a series of data points connected by a straight line.
+A line chart displays a series of data points connected by straight lines on two axes.
 It is one of the most commonly used charts to visualize data and display trends.

-A line graph mainly consists of the following components:
+A line graph usually consists of the following components:

 - Chart Title – The title of the chart

-- Plot Area – The area on which the data is plotted.
+- Plot Area – The area where the data in your chart is plotted.

 Step-by-Step Guide to Build a Line Chart in Excel

-Microsoft Excel provides line chart support and an extensive set of options to customize them.
+Microsoft Excel provides line chart support and an advanced set of options to customize charts.

 Setup Your Data for Line Graph

-To create a new line chart, the first step is to enter data into Excel.
-Since the line chart has two axes, your table should contain at least two columns: The first column will be the time intervals (hour, day, month, etc.) and the second column will be the dependent values (prices, population, etc.).
+To create a new line chart, the first step is to enter data into Excel and then format it.
+Since the line chart has two axes, your table should contain at least two columns: The first column should be the time intervals (hour, day, month, years, etc.) and the second column should be the dependent values (prices, population, etc.).
 This called a single-line graph because it has only one dependent values range (a single line will be shown in the graph).

-However, if your dataset (table) contains 3 or more columns of data: time intervals in the left column and observations (value data) in the right columns, each data series will be plotted individually (one line for each column).
+However, if your dataset (table) contains three or more columns of data: time intervals in the left column and value data in the right columns, each data series will be drawn individually (one line for each column).
 This is called a multiple-line graph.